asgood23/STATIONS/made-with-samples/100-bastards.md

 **1. Ghost Rider**

+You wear a blue jumpsuit and blaze like the stars.
+You can summon and ride the ghosts of America’s killed youth.
+Start with the spell S*cream Truth*.

+*“Ghost Rider” by Anna Calvi*

+---

 **2. Human Fly**

+You have 96 eyes and 96 tears.
+You’ve got a garbage brain, and you don’t care about nothin’.
+Start with +3 Dexterity and you can fucking fly.
+You’ll die in 1d20 days.
+The following day, 1d100+50 of your offspring will be born.

+*"Human Fly" by The Cramps*

+---

 **3. Organ Donor**

+You can remove any of your organs and give (or sell) them to others (take 1d4 damage per removed organ).
+Don’t worry, they’ll regenerate.
+Start with a scalpel (1d6) and a bottle of antiseptic.

+*“Organ Donor” by DJ Shadow*

+---

 **4. Super Trouper**

+Start with a fabulous performing outfit, a microphone, and the spell *Shine Like the Sun*.
+All you want to do is eat and sleep and sing.

+*“Super Trouper” by ABBA*

+---

 **5. Winnebago Warrior**

+You have guidebooks, a Polaroid camera, a CB radio, a folding chair, and Doritos to feed to the bears.
+You drive a Winnebago with a trailer full of souvenirs.
+You think you’re as brave as old John Wayne.

+*"Winnebago Warrior" by Dead Kennedys*

+---

 ### Delphi's Band of Bastards

+---

 **1. Black Emperor**

+You have five eyes, all blind, but each of which can detect (and emit) a different Power: fire, static, void, sleep, storm.
+Start with five loyal advisers (d6+3 HP), one for each Power; they each have a spell associated with the power.

+*"Fire at Static Valley" by Godspeed You!
+Black Emperor*

+---

 **2. End of Days Soldier**

+One day you emerged from the depths of the ocean.
+All you want is to feel pain and the bitter taste of blood on your lips, again.
+When you hear the *Thunder of the Drums* in your head, get +3 Strength and the urge to fight, kill, and maim.
+When you hit 0 HP, you hear the *Rising of the Horns* and are compelled to keep going (regain d6 HP).

+*“Iron” by Woodkid*

+---

 **3. First Person Shooter**

+Of all the Person Shooters, you were the first and are still the best.
+Start with a pistol (d6), a musket (2d6), and a pack of bullets and powder.
+When opposed by other Shooters, roll with Advantage.

+*"First Person Shooter" by Celldweller*

+---

 **4. Kitten**

+You carry a cursed Meow Flute, playing magic songs composed by the damned.
+Anyone who hears must Save or the awful sounds will pierce their brains and tear out their souls (2d6 damage, with Advantage).

+*“Meow Flute” by Bubblegum Octopus*

+---

 **5. Potential Homo Superior**

+Start with +5 Wisdom and a copy of Alistair Crowley’s biography.
+You know the spells *Dream Reality*, *Viper’s Fang*, *Enter Bardo*, and *Divine Symmetry*.
+Anytime you cast a spell, lose 1 Wisdom as you sink in the quicksand of your thought.

+*“Quicksand” by David Bowie*

+---

 ### [Halohand](https://www.instagram.com/halohand_games/)'s Band of Bastards

+---

 **1. Candy Man**